bico-media/bemplate/README.md

 Status: idea

-# Your favourite templating engine for your blockchain content.
+# Templating engine for blockchain data

 > Let's get a common way of engaging templating engines for content on the blockchain.